microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot_mailboxusageuserdetail.md

-# Get MailboxUsageUserDetail report
+# MailboxUsageUserDetail function

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Get a mailbox usage user detail report.
+Get user detail about mailbox usage.

 > **Note:** For details about different report views and names, see [Office 365 Reports - Mailbox usage](https://support.office.com/client/Mailbox-usage-beffbe01-ce2d-4614-9ae5-7898868e2729).